bgt072105/curly-ladle/docs/TPT.md

 Question 5:

-* An example of encryption we used in deployment is
+* An example of encryption we used in deployment is when we used Certbot.
+Certbot allows us to secure our website through the use of encryption.

 Question 6: